peteroupc/peteroupc.github.io/randmisc.md

 [^82]: There are many distributions that can be sampled using the oracle, by first generating unbiased random bits via randomness extraction methods, but then these distributions won't use the unknown number of faces in general.
 Duvignau proved Theorem 5.2 for an oracle that outputs _arbitrary_ but still distinct items, as opposed to integers, but this case can be reduced to the integer case (see section 4.1.3).

 [^83]: Lee, A., Doucet, A. and Łatuszyński, K., 2014. "[**Perfect simulation using atomic regeneration with application to Sequential Monte Carlo**](https://arxiv.org/abs/1407.5770v1)", arXiv:1407.5770v1  [stat.CO].

+[^84]: Keane,  M.  S.,  and  O'Brien,  G.  L., "A Bernoulli factory", _ACM Transactions on Modeling and Computer Simulation_ 4(2), 1994.

 <a id=License></a>
 ## License